oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/wtc-model.md

 description: "A domain model with a typical configuration for a WebLogic Tuxedo Connector."
 ---

-TThis sample shows the WDT model for configuring WebLogic Tuxedo Connector (WTC) for both importing services from Tuxedo and exporting EJB methods to Tuxedo as services.
+This sample shows the WDT model for configuring WebLogic Tuxedo Connector (WTC) for both importing services from Tuxedo and exporting EJB methods to Tuxedo as services.

 ```yaml
  resources: